$1000 extra dollars in your bank account every single month. What would that amount of money mean for you?

 Freelance or at-home consulting is an amazing way to make extra money every month.
 You can be a part-time or full-time consultant, depending on your availability.

 This is a great side-gig to have and the best part is that it may just take one or two clients to make the extra money you’re trying to.
+Just make sure you get a portion of the bill upfront so you don’t risk people not paying you.

 To succeed in the consulting industry, you must pay attention to detail, be very focused on serving your clients, have a specialty in an area that the client needs, and an ability to convey best practices clearly and concisely.